Meso

 AI Overview

-What happened: Software stocks experienced a significant downturn in Q1 2026, with the iShares Expanded Tech-Software Sector ETF (IGV) plummeting over 24%, its steepest quarterly decline since Q4 2008.
-Key players like Salesforce, Adobe, Oracle, and even Microsoft underperformed.
-This marked the worst relative performance of software stocks against the S&P 500 in the sector's history.
-Meanwhile, hardware tech stocks remained resilient.
-The divide between hardware and software stocks, a dominant theme in 2026, persisted even after the Iran war began on Feb.
-28.
+What happened: Software stocks experienced a significant sell-off in Q1 2026, with the iShares Expanded Tech-Software Sector ETF (IGV) plunging over 24%, its steepest quarterly drop since 2008.
+Key players like Salesforce, Adobe, Oracle, and even Microsoft were affected.
+Meanwhile, Snowflake's strong Q1 results and AI acquisition sparked hope for recovery, with Axon and Microsoft identified as potential turnaround candidates.
+The market's dominant theme in 2026 has been the divergence between hardware winners and software losers.

 Timeline